godaai/scale-py/ch-intro/thread-process.md

 x = x - 1
 ```

 If these three operations are scheduled on three threads, the data `x` is shared by the three threads, and the execution order of the three threads will significantly affect the calculation results. {numref}`thread-safe` shows three different possible execution orders, and the calculation results of the three orders may be different.
-Different scheduling orders can lead to unexpected results in parallel computing, which is thread-unsafe.
+Different scheduling orders can lead to unexpected results, which is thread-unsafe.

 ```{figure} ../img/ch-intro/thread-safe.svg
 ---